plone/documentation/develop/plone/content/workflow.rst

 Creating workflows
 ------------------

-The recommended method is to use the portal_workflow user interface in the Zope Management Interface to construct the workflow through-the-web and then you can export it using GenericSetup's portal_setup tool.
+The recommended method is to use the portal_workflow user interface in the Management Interface to construct the workflow through-the-web and then you can export it using GenericSetup's portal_setup tool.

 Include necessary parts from exported workflows.xml and workflows folder in your add-on product